 Call the OUI Attorneys for Dedicated, Experienced OUI/DUI Representation

 An OUI/DUI conviction in Massachusetts can have a devastating effect on many aspects of your life.
 Financially, an OUI can cost thousands of dollars; it can cause great hardship, both in your personal and professional life; and it can lead to jail time and a permanent criminal record.
-It is imperative to contact a reputable, knowledgeable OUI/DUI attorney that is familiar with the law, the consequences, legal options, and legal defenses that may apply to the facts of your case.
+It is imperative to contact a reputable, knowledgeable attorney that is familiar with the OUI and DUI law, the consequences, legal options, and legal defenses that may apply to the facts of your case.
 Call the experienced criminal defense lawyers at OUI Attorneys for zealous representation and to discuss your case.